vipickering/vincentp/README.md

 pleeease watch
 ```

-In another terminal window run jekyll in the dev setup.
+In another terminal window run Jekyll in the dev set-up.
 Drafts are enabled and watching for changes is activated.

 ```
 npm run dev